 Teachers need to verify that the students listed on the answer sheet are in the grade level printed at the top of the answer sheet.
-To ensure accurate summary reports, students in grades 11 and 12 enrolled in Intensive Reading and/or Intensive Mathematics must use the appropriate answer sheet: "Grade 10 Reading Retake NGSSS" or "Reading Retake SSS" and/or "Mathematics Retake SSS".

-Please make sure to verify the test form name and number of items on the test to make sure that the answer sheet and test booklet are the same form for Reading Retake Students (two possible forms, FCAT Retake SSS and FCAT 2.0 Grade 10/Retake).
+Please make sure to verify the test form name and number of items on the test to make sure that the answer sheet and test booklet are the same form.

-Printing/ Delivery of Testing Materials
+Printing/Delivery of Testing Materials

 Test booklets are delivered directly to the traditional M-DCPS school sites via a contracted carrier for each administration period.
-Upon receipt of the testing materials, check the quantities against the packing information that is found on the label affixed to each box.
+Upon receipt of the testing materials, check the quantities against the packing information that is found on the label affixed to the outside of each box.
 It is imperative that you verify your school's materials so that you can obtain additional materials prior to the start of testing, if necessary.